crazycapivara/openlayers/README.md

 Documentation
 -------------

-The documentation is still under development.
+The documentation is still under development, so that some function docs are missing.